 Impact and Programs

 SAVE's goals are to 1.
 Increase our scope of impact in the following areas: Geography, Event, Public Awareness/Media, online presence, partnerships and collaborations; 2.
 Advance and influence the field of suicide prevention on a national and global basis; 3.
 Proactively engage survivors; and 4.
-Be a recognized leader in suicide prevention and postvention: awareness, education and materials
+Be a recognized national leader suicide prevention and postvention: awareness, education and materials

 Community or Constituency Served